itenium-be/blog-posts/productivity/2024-06-08-git-pull-request-hygiene.md

 Earlier this week I deleted an HTML file which contained local test run results.

+Typically everything that is generated should not be committed as it can just be re-generated on the fly!
+There are exceptions, for example a `package-lock.json` is generated but is used by a CI/CD pipeline to make sure new `npm install`s the exact same thing.

-Deleting such files is not enough, create a PR to add the folder to your `.gitignore` so that this can never happen again!
+Deleting such files is not enough though, create a PR to add the file/folder to your `.gitignore` so that this can never happen again!

+When in doubt whether you should `.gitignore` something, google it!

 ## Avoid Superfluous Changes